mui/mui-x/docs/data/data-grid/export/export.md

 ## Excel export [<span class="plan-premium"></span>](https://mui.com/store/items/material-ui-pro/)

-> ⚠️ This feature is temporarily available on the Pro plan until the release of the Premium plan.
->
-> To avoid future regression for users of the Pro plan, the feature needs to be explicitly activated using the `excelExport` experimental feature flag.
->
-> ```tsx
-> <DataGridPro experimentalFeatures={{ excelExport: true }} {...otherProps} />
-> ```
->
-> The feature is stable in its current form, and we encourage users willing to migrate to the Premium plan once available to start using it.

 The Excel export allows translating columns' type and tree structure of a DataGrid to an Excel file.

 Columns with types `'boolean'`, `'number'`, `'singleSelect'`, `'date'`, and `'dateTime'` are exported in their corresponding type in Excel.
 Please ensure the `rows` values have the correct type, you can always [convert them](/components/data-grid/columns/#converting-types) as needed.